 - Artificial donor sperm insemination: if the testicles are unable to produce sperm, the only remaining alternative is sperm donation.
 There are many sperm banks that store frozen sperm from sperm donors.

 A couple can review profiles of such donors and pick a suitable donor to their liking.
 The sperm from these individuals is quarantined for over 6 months before it is available for donation and during this period of time the donors are repeatedly checked for infectious diseases such as HIV.

-When low sperm count treatments are ineffective
+Your fertility options when low sperm count treatments are ineffective

 For some men, low sperm count and motility aren’t addressed by the above steps.
 If this happens, don’t worry -- there are other fertility options available, and your clinic will work with you to successfully conceive and start a family.